John McKellar Stewart

-John McKellar Stewart (4 May 1878 – 25 April 1953) was an Australian philosopher who was professor of philosophy at the University of Adelaide and its vice-chancellor from 1945 to 1948.
+John McKellar Stewart CMG (4 May 1878 – 25 April 1953), also known as J. McKellar Stewart, was an Australian philosopher who was professor of philosophy at the University of Adelaide and its vice-chancellor from 1945 to 1948.

 Biography

 Stewart was born on 4 May 1878, in Scotland, to Alexander Stewart (died February 1920) and his wife Lillias Stewart (née McKellar).
 They moved to Australia in 1852 and operated a farm at Ballangeich, Victoria, around 30 km north of Warrnambool.

 Lillias McKellar left Scotland for Australia aboard Christina in company with one John McKellar, arriving in Sydney in April 1839.

 Stewart was employed as trainee teacher at Warrnambool State School, then taught at Charlton then Benalla.
 He entered Ormond College, University of Melbourne, where he graduated in philosophy in 1906 with first class honours, winning the Hastie Scholarship in Logic and Philosophy, and from 1907 to 1909, was employed delivering lectures in Logic and Philosophy to Ormond College students, meanwhile studying theology and was ordained a minister of the Presbyterian Church.
 In 1909, he married Margaret Grace Stuart Bothroyd MA.

 In 1911, he completed his D.Phil. at the University of Edinburgh, his thesis being on the work of Henri Bergson, later published as Critical Exposition of Bergson's Philosophy, to some acclaim.
 He undertook further studies at the University of Marburg.

 He returned to the University of Melbourne in 1912 as a lecturer in philosophy, and entered wholeheartedly into the intellectual and social life of the university.
 He was heavily involved with the University Union, the controversial Public Questions Society, and the Student Christian Movement and served as chairman of each.
 He took part in University Extension activities, and for several years served as its secretary.

 in 1920 Stewart was appointed associate professor of philosophy, a post created for him, then in 1922 was offered the Hughes Professorship in Philosophy on the recommendation of Professor Mitchell, the outgoing incumbent, and was appointed the following year.

 He was appointed deputy vice-chancellor in 1943 and vice-chancellor in 1945, maintaining his academic duties, the last person to combine the two roles.
 He retired as vice-chancellor in 1948, but remained professor of philosophy until his retirement in 1950, and was made professor emeritus by the University Council.
 Other positions he held at Adelaide University at various times included chairman of the University Public Examinations Board and chairman of the university joint committee for tutorial classes.
 He was foundation chairman of the Students' Union (1926).